Last Updated on July 9, 2026 by Daniel Globe

 AirTrain To BART

-Getting from the airport terminals to BART is straightforward with the AirTrain, which runs 24/7 and arrives every four minutes.
+Getting from the airport terminals to BART is straightforward with the AirTrain, which runs 24/7 and arrives roughly every four minutes.

-From Terminals 1, 2, and 3, take elevators or escalators to the Mezzanine Level, then follow the clear signs.
+Ride the Red Line, and in about 9 minutes you’ll reach BART.
+From Terminals 1, 2, and 3, take elevators or escalators to the Mezzanine Level, then follow the signs.
 If you’re in the International Terminal, head to Level 4 near Gates A or G.

 Station Access Routes

-Elevators and escalators help you travel with luggage or mobility needs, and the system runs 24/7 for early departures or late arrivals.
+If you’re coming from the International Terminal, you can also ride to Garage G, then follow signage to BART.
+Elevators and escalators are available for travelers with luggage or mobility needs, and the system runs 24/7 for early departures or late arrivals.

 - Use the Red Line for the quickest transfer.